Drew Henson

-Early years
+Early life

 Drew Henson is the son of Carol (Flynn) Henson and Dan Henson, a former college football coach at San Jose State, Utah, Arizona State, and Eastern Michigan.

 Henson attended Brighton High School in Brighton, Michigan, where he starred and received All-state honors in football, basketball, and baseball.

 In football, he completed 400 passes for 5,662 yards and 52 touchdowns in three seasons.
 As a sophomore defensive back, he added 47 tackles and five interceptions, and was also an excellent punter.
 As a senior, he was named Parade All-American at quarterback and USA Today All-American at punter.

 He finished second all-time in Michigan high school annals in passing yards (5,662) and touchdown passes (52).
 He also had the state's record in touchdown passes for a single-season (26 in 1997) and a single-game (6).
 He averaged 45.7 yards-per-punt in his career.

 In baseball, he was a four-time All-state selection.
 He finished as the national high school record holder in career home runs (70), RBIs (290) and runs scored (259).
 As a pitcher, he struck out 163 hitters in his junior season.
 He had a 14–1 record with a 0.86 ERA and 174 strikeouts in his senior season.
 He also was named the USA Today High School Player of the Year, Baseball America High School Player of the Year and the Gatorade High School Player of the Year.